 When transitioning to Next Level Programs of Study, schools and career centers will still utilize Perkins V pathways.
 The Master Pathway List provides a side-by-side comparison of Perkins V pathways with current courses vs. Perkins V pathways with NLPS courses.
 The document includes all NLPS pathways available during the 2022-2023 school year.

-The NLPS FAQ provides information regarding many of the common questions the Office of CTE has received regarding the transition to Next Level Programs of Study.
-The document was most recently updated on 4/1/22 and will continue to be built out as new questions arise.
-Questions regarding current content or suggestions for future additions can be directed to CTE@gov.IN.gov.
+The NLPS FAQ provides information regarding many of the common questions the Office of CTE has received regarding the transition to Next Level Programs of Study, as well as many of the most common general questions related to CTE our team receives.
+The document was most recently updated on 5/10/23 and will continue to be built out as new questions arise.
+Questions regarding current content or suggestions for future additions can be directed to CTE@che.IN.gov.

 2022-2023 Indiana CTE Career Guide: Online Version